thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 - **Copy and Paste Errors:** Be careful if you use copy and paste for commands.
 Make sure to copy the entire command.

 - **Practice with the Terminal:** The commands in this tutorial are relatively short, and it may help improve understanding to type them manually.
-Press **Tab** for _auto-completion_!
+Press **Tab** for _auto-completion_.

 ## Installation Instructions